matplotlib/matplotlib/doc/users/artists.rst

 Object containers
 =================

 Now that we know how to inspect set the properties of a given object we want to configure, we need to now how to get at that object.
-As mentioned in the introduction, there are two kinds of
-objects: primitives and containers.
-The primitives are usually the things you want to configure (the font of a Text instance, the width of a Line2D) although the containers also have some properties as well -- for example the Axes Artist is a container that contains many of the primitives in your plot, but it also has properties like the xscale to control whether the xaxis is 'linear' or 'log'.
-In this section we'll review where the various container objects store the Artists that you want to get at.
+As mentioned in the introduction, there are two kinds of objects: primitives and containers.
+The primitives are usually the things you want to configure (the font of a :class:`~matplotlib.text.Text` instance, the width of a :class:`~matplotlib.lines.Line2D`) although the containers also have some properties as well -- for example the :class:`~matplotlib.axes.Axes` :class:`~matplotlib.artist.Artist` is a container that contains many of the primitives in your plot, but it also has properties like the ``xscale`` to control whether the xaxis is 'linear' or 'log'.
+In this section we'll review where the various container objects store the ``Artists`` that you want to get at.

 Figure container
 ----------------

-The top level container Artist is the matplotlib.figure.Figure, and it contains everything in the figure.
-The background of the figure is a Rectangle which is stored in fig.figurePatch (where fig is your Figure instance).
-As you add subplots (fig.add_subplot) and axes (ax.add_axes)to the figure these will be appended to the fig.axes list.
-These are also returned by the methods that create them:
+The top level container ``Artist`` is the :class:`matplotlib.figure.Figure`, and it contains everything in the figure.
+The background of the figure is a :class:`~matplotlib.patches.Rectangle` which is stored in :attr:`Figure.figurePatch <matplotlib.figure.Figure.figurePatch>`.
+As you add subplots (:meth:`~matplotlib.figure.Figure.add_subplot`) and axes (:meth:`~matplotlib.figure.Figure.add_axes`) to the figure these will be appended to the :attr:`Figure.axes
+<matplotlib.figure.Figure.axes>`.
+These are also returned by the
+methods that create them:

 .. sourcecode:: ipython